rkillickdev/the-coffee-run/README.md

 <br>

-As an order is submitted, the elements of the order are broken down into sales data which is then appened as a row in the sales sheet:
+As an order is submitted, the elements of the order are broken down into sales data which is then appended as a row in the sales sheet:

 ![Sales Sheet](docs/features/google-sheets-sales.png)